GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 - query: The query string.

 ### When should I use getServerSideProps?
-You should use `getServerSideProps` only if you need to pre-render a page whose data must be fetched at request time.
+You should use `getServerSideProps` only if you need to pre-render a page which includes a data must be fetched at request time.
 The first Time will be slower than getStaticProps because the server must compute the result on every request, and the result cannot be cached by a CDN without extra configuration.